invisan/phantombotupdater4win/README.md

 # phantombotupdater4win
-Update Script for PhantomBot for Windows Users
+Rework of my Linux Updater for Windows

+Will Add Information once it is running properly